bridge-core/bridge-jam/README.md

 # bridge.
 Jam!

-The bridge jam is an event in which addon creators have a week to create an addon themed around a certain topic!
+The bridge. jam is an event in which addon creators have a week to create an addon themed around a certain topic!

 ## Why join?